Vidnez/es-theme-MinUArk/README.md

 **Installation instructions:**

-For loading screen copy loading.jpg and loading.ascii files to roms/launchimages or rooms2/launchimages
+- For loading screen, copy loading.jpg and loading.ascii files to roms/launchimages or rooms2/launchimages

+- Set "Game Loading Image Mode" to PIC or ASCII and "Game Loading Image" as DEFAULT in Menu > UI Settings.

-For bootlogo copy the "Image" file to the BOOT partition of your SD1 card overwriting the existing one.
+- For bootlogo, copy the "Image" file to the BOOT partition of your SD1 card overwriting the existing one.